datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 The VCF file format is explained in detail [here](http://samtools.github.io/hts-specs/VCFv4.1.pdf)

-To reduce the size of the files, VFCs are usually compressed and indexed using the gzip and tabix command from SAMTOOLS http://www.htslib.org/doc/tabix.html
+To reduce the size of the files, VFCs are usually compressed and indexed using the gzip and tabix command from [SAMTOOLS](http://www.htslib.org/doc/tabix.html)

-VCFTools and VCFLib are two collections of software tools commonly used for handling VCF data files.
+VCFtools and VCFLib are two collections of software tools commonly used for handling VCF data files.
 This lesson gives instructions on installing these tools on a Linux system.

-## VCFTools
+## VCFtools

-VCFTools provides tools for site filtering, individual filtering and genotype filtering along with multiple options for output and comparison.
-More detailed instructions on using VCFTools can be found [here](http://vcftools.sourceforge.net/man_latest.html).
+VCFtools provides tools for site filtering, individual filtering and genotype filtering along with multiple options for output and comparison.
+More detailed instructions on using VCFtools can be found [here](http://vcftools.sourceforge.net/man_latest.html).

-To install VCFTools, download the source files from [here](http://sourceforge.net/projects/vcftools/files/).
+To install VCFtools, download the source files from [here](http://sourceforge.net/projects/vcftools/files/).
 Extract the content of the downloaded vcftools_x.y.z.tar.gz file (*note*: x.y.z is the version of the file downloaded).
 Navigate to the folder where files have been extracted, and type *make* to compile the files.

 ```
 $ tar xzf vcftools_x.y.z.tar.gz